TheQuengineer/ddsanalytics/reports/DDSAnalyticsReport.md

   </tr>
 </tbody>
 </table>
 It is very interesting that employees prefer Stock Opt Level 1 and 2 verses Stock Opt Level 0 and 3.
-Average attrition rate is smoller by 67.5% for those who has Stock Opt Level 1 and 2.
+Average attrition rate is smaller by 67.5% for those who has Stock Opt Level 1 and 2.

 ## V. Discussion And Conclusions